 When we get to double digits, it is the same thing, but I like to introduce a method called the “bow tie method.”
 Just as before, students would decompose both factors into an expanded form.
 Then they multiply in a bow tie method.
 If you look at the illustration below, you can see this method through the use of the colors.
 I actually have my students draw it on their papers to help them so they don’t miss a factor as they are multiplying.
 As they work through the bow tie method, they record the products for each one.
 Once finished, they add the products together to get the final product.

 Understandably, if you prefer to have your students begin preparing for the traditional algorithm, you could have them do the “bow tie” method in the traditional algorithm motions, like in the chart below.
 Overall, the point of the “bow tie” method is to make sure no factors are missed or hit twice.

 Using just one method will not cut it.
-Students need this gradual release before they’ll be ready or they just won’t fully understand the concept and be successful.
+Students need this gradual release with multi-digit multiplication before they’ll be ready or they just won’t fully understand the concept and be successful.

-Check out my detailed lesson plans, games, and activities that go along with these anchor charts so that you can save time lesson planning today.
+Then check out my multi-digit multiplication lesson plans, games, and activities that go along with these anchor charts so that you can save time lesson planning today.
 Purchase the 4th grade Large Numbers Multiplication Math Workshop Unit here on my website or found on TpT by clicking here.